Ralph Hopton, 1st Baron Hopton: 1615 to 1642

-During the 1625 to 1630 Anglo-Spanish War, Hopton refused to take part in the Cádiz expedition, accurately predicting its failure due to lack of funding.
-He was made a Knight of the Bath in February 1626, and MP for Wells in 1628.
-The following year, Charles dissolved Parliament, and did not recall it until 1640.

 Appointed Deputy lieutenant of Somerset, and a Justice of the Peace, Hopton inherited his father's estates in 1638.
-He avoided involvement in the political debates of the 1630s, but supported the levying of Ship money, and in 1639, raised a troop of cavalry to fight in the first of the 1639 and 1640 Bishops Wars.
-Charles refused to seek financing from Parliament, and the result was chaos; although he assembled 15,000 men at York, the vast majority were untrained, unfed, unpaid and mutinous conscripts from the Northern trained bands, armed with bows and arrows.
+He avoided involvement in the political debates of the 1630s, but supported Ship money, and in 1639 raised a troop of cavalry to fight in the first of the two Bishops Wars.
+Charles assembled 15,000 men at York but lack of funding meant most were untrained, unfed, unpaid and mutinous, while many conscripts from the Northern trained bands were armed only with bows and arrows.
 He was obliged to agree the Treaty of Berwick, leaving the Covenanters in control of Scotland.

-Seeking funds for another attempt, in early 1640 Charles called what became known as the Short Parliament; Hopton was selected for Somerset, but the house refused to provide taxes without concessions, and was dissolved after three weeks.
-Hopton took no part in the 1640 war, another humiliating defeat; he was MP for Wells in the Long Parliament, this time called to raise the money to pay the Scots to return large parts of Northern England.
+Seeking funds for another attempt, in early 1640 Charles called what became known as the Short Parliament.
+Hopton was re-elected for Somerset, but Parliament refused to provide taxes without concessions, and was dissolved after three weeks.
+Hopton took no part in the 1640 Bishops War, and in November 1640 was elected for Wells in the Long Parliament, which Charles was forced to call to raise the money to pay the Scots to return large parts of Northern England.

-Along with Edward Hyde and other moderates, he voted for the execution of Charles' chief advisor, the Earl of Strafford; unlike them, he also backed the strongly anti-Catholic Grand Remonstrance in late 1641.
+Along with Edward Hyde and other moderates, he voted for the execution of Charles' chief advisor, the Earl of Strafford, but unlike them, he also backed the Grand Remonstrance in late 1641.
 A committed supporter of the Church of England, the arrest of Archbishop Laud and exclusion of bishops from the Lords seems to have been the point when he changed sides.
-He defended the attempt to arrest the Five Members in January 1642, and in early March, was held in the Tower of London for two weeks for objecting to Parliament censuring the king.
+He defended the attempt to arrest the Five Members in January 1642, and in early March was held in the Tower of London for two weeks for objecting to Parliament censuring the king.